Some-Apps/ShelterPartner/Documentation/ShelterPartner App/Settings Tab/Shelter Settings/Dog Tags.md

 # Dog Tags
-This page allows you to create new dog tags.
+This page allows you to create new "Dog Tag" options.